spkenv/spk/docs/ref/spec.md

 ## Compat

-Specifies the compatilbility contract of a version number.
+Specifies the compatibility contract of a version number.
 The compat string is a dot-separated set of characters that define contract, for example `x.a.b` (the default contract) says that major version changes are not compatible, minor version changes provides **A**PI compatibility, and patch version changes provide **B**inary compatibility.